vphantom/vof/binary.md

 * Structs with a single group must be encoded with the shortcut (248), multiple groups with the general case (243) which is terminated by 128 (see Struct below).

-* Data with 0, 2, 4 or 8 bytes must be introduced with the shortcuts (250, 251, 252, 253).
-Other sizes use the general case (249) followed by an Int control value to specify the length, then the data.
+* Empty Data must be encoded with the shortcut (250).
+Other sizes use the general case (249) followed by an Int to specify the length, then the data bytes.

 ### Implicit List